 Chase Traps and Lures

 Every adventurer likes treasure, but as we’ve talked about in past Trap Tuesday articles, it can get people into trouble.
 Chase and lure traps urge players to rush ahead quickly without considering the consequences.
-These are lures work the same as they would in fishing; you are attempting to trick the players into actions that are not in their best interest by presenting them with something they want.
+These lures work the same as they would in fishing; you are attempting to trick the players into actions that are not in their best interest by presenting them with something they want.

 Why Give Chase?

 The most effective lures are ones with a time limit and sufficient reward.
 If a player does a risk reward analysis in their mind, they should see the lure as a clear reward and a minimal risk.
 This doesn’t work well without effective limits, so to entice a player further, you need to give them the illusion of an expiring offer.
 It works in sales and it works in DnD.

 You can set up lures with a time limit by making it obvious the player will either get the treasure or not.
 In the opening example, we see a creature that attempts to flee from the players.
 The players see the obvious reward before considering the other dangers of the room and have to make a snap decision to either follow the creature or let it escape.

 Another way you can set up a time limit is to have some sort of machination that activates when the players enter the room.
 This could be a chest slowly lowering into the floor, or an area treasure is held quickly becoming more dangerous over time (rushing water, spikes from the ceiling, etc.).

 By putting a time limit on these treasures you’re short circuiting the decision making process and tricking your players into potentially making a choice before they know what they’re getting into.
 The players may even realize it’s a trap, but act before they consider that the reward might not be worth it.